tatumumi/tatumumi.github.io/essays/reflection.md

 ### Coding Standards

 Another valuable concept is coding standards.
 These standards play a crucial role in fostering the development of consistent, high-quality code, empowering programmers to write more efficient, cleaner, and readable software.
+The use of coding standards in collaborative projects is essential, each team member must adhere to a standard so others can easily build off of their work.
 The idea of implementing a set of rules that govern how something should be done is not new.
 For example, in literature knowledge of grammar and essay structure/organization enhances the effectiveness of written and spoken communication.
 I see myself using coding standards as long as I continue to write code.
 I hope one day these coding standards become as second nature to me as grammar does when writing an essay.